-Do not loose patience if the first time you carved a slightly complex design is a mess.
-It is almost always a mess with me.; having sharp knife helps
+Do not lose patience if the first time you carved a slightly complex design and it is a mess.
+It is almost always a mess with me.; having a sharp knife helps.

 Patience is truly golden when you are carving those potatoes.
 Starting out with a simple geometrical design like a dot is the easiest way.

-Once the stamp is carved, blot the potato stamp with a tissue paper to remove the mositure on it
+Once the stamp is carved, blot the potato stamp with tissue paper to remove the moisture on it.

 See what can happen if the paint is not applied evenly.

-Keep on fabric where you need the design and start stamping
+Keep on the fabric where you need the design and start stamping

-Use even pressure on the stamp once it is kept on the fabric; all the surface of the potato stamp should touch the fabric surface.
+Use even pressure on the stamp once it is kept on the fabric; all the surfaces of the potato stamp should touch the fabric surface.

-You can add layers to the painting with more stamps ; I have added leaf and then an extra petal to the rose.
+You can add layers to the painting with more stamps; I have added a leaf and then an extra petal to the rose.

 How to make Simple Potato printing designs

-It can work greatly as a border design if the motif is applied continuously
+It can work great as a border design if the motif is applied continuously.

 A triangle motif can be used to make a single row of border design